 For the suggested route go across the top of the Green (with its statues of General James Wolfe and Sir Winston Churchill) to St Mary's church, which is worth visiting.
 Pass to the right of the war memorial and leave the churchyard by a kissing gate near Church Cottage.
 Go down the short alleyway to the A25 and turn left.

-Quebec House is on the left-hand side of this main road opposite its junction with the B2026 (Hosey Hill), but the continuation of the walk is on the other side of the A25 before then, along Mill Street.
-Unless you are visiting the house, therefore, cross the busy main road with great care as soon as it is safe to do so and turn into this private road, which is also a public footpath.
+Quebec House is on the left-hand side of this main road opposite its junction with the B2026 (Hosey Hill), but the walk route turns off the other side of the A25 before then.
+Unless you are visiting the house, therefore, cross the busy main road with great care as soon as it is safe to do so and turn into Mill Street, a private road which is also a public footpath.

 At a parking area at the end of this short lane, bear right up a path and cross a stile into a field.
 Follow the path to the right, crossing a footbridge over the River Darent.
 Go through a gap in the hedge ahead and turn right to walk along the bottom of the field.
 In 150m you pass a kissing gate on the right, the route of the short cut.

-Follow a clear path heading SE and later S along the valley floor for 1 km, with a wooded hillside behind the River Darent on your left; along the way you pass some old fish ponds.
-Eventually the path goes through a metal fieldgate onto a track, where you turn right (if the gate is locked, a stile 20m to its left is the official right of way).
+Follow a clear path heading SE and later S along the valley floor for 1 km, with a wooded hillside behind the River Darent on your left; along the way you pass a series of old fish ponds.
+Eventually the path goes through a metal fieldgate onto a track, where you turn right (if the gate is locked, there is an old stile 20m to its left).
 Follow the path alongside a hedge for 125m to a path crossing.

 Turn left at the path crossing and go up to a stile beside a field gate.
 Cross this and continue along the right-hand side of the valley, now with a wood on your right8.
 In 400m, before the wood curves away to the right, follow the path down a short slope and across the grass towards Crockham House, with another isolated house off to the right.
-Go over a stile into the wooded Crockhamhill Common.
-Ignore paths to both sides and go straight ahead on a narrow footpath climbing through the wood.
+Go through a metal kissing gate into the wooded Crockhamhill Common.
+Ignore paths to both sides and take a narrow footpath just off to the right, steeply uphill through the trees.

-The path climbs quite steeply at first and continues to climb steadily as you go through a more open area.
-Ignore any temporary forest tracks and follow the footpath as it heads roughly S for 500m, with occasional yellow arrows on trees to guide you.
-The path eventually comes to a T-junction with a bridleway where you turn right.
+The path continues to climb steadily as you go through a more open area.
+Ignore any temporary forest tracks and follow the woodland path as best you can for 500m, heading roughly S. It eventually comes to a T-junction with a bridleway where you turn right.
 In 40m you come to another three-way path junction.

-If you are doing the Main Walk and returning directly to Oxted, go to §12.
+If you are doing the Main Walk (bypassing Chartwell), go to §12.

 At the next junction fork left onto the continuation of the footpath.
 Veer left past The Warren and leave the common in its south-east corner.
 Go across the B2026 onto Mariners Hill and take a permissive path looping round to the right (past a memorial) for the best views.
 Go back into the woodland and turn right down a bridleway.
-Shortly before this comes out onto Mapleton Road turn left onto a permissive path parallel to the road.
+Before this comes out onto Mapleton Road turn left onto a permissive path parallel to the road.
 At the end veer right down the bank to come out opposite the visitor entrance to Chartwell.
-Veer right through the car park for the NT Café and entrance to the property.
+Go through its car park for the NT Café and entrance to the property.

 At this second path junction fork left to head S again on the continuation of the footpath.
 In 150m you come to an open space in front of an isolated house, “The Warren”.
 Veer left across its parking area and take a path back into the wood, then in 20m turn right at a footpath marker post.